Literature / Icarus Falls

 - Dan Quayle becomes a war hero due to his actions in putting down the race war that erupts in the South.

-- Jerry Brown becomes the first independent President in 1984 under the Reform Party and brings about an end to the chaos of the The Sixties and The Seventies.
+- Jerry Brown becomes the first independent President in 1984 under the Reform Party and brings about an end to the chaos of the The '60s and The '70s.

 - Historical Villain Upgrade: